-As COVID infections rise, nursing homes still waiting for vaccines
+As COVID Infections Rise, Nursing Homes Are Still Waiting for Vaccines

 As of Sept.
 10, about three-fourths of the home’s workers were up to date with their previous COVID vaccines, triple the national rate for nursing home employees, according to federal records.

-Edenwald is relying on the Giant supermarket pharmacy to administer the shots in the auditorium of Edenwald’s independent living section.
+Edenwald is relying on the Giant supermarket pharmacy to administer the shots in the auditorium of its independent living section.
 Sign-up sheets have already been distributed for clinics later this month.
 The home is billing workers’ insurance for the shots, but managers at the home said it would pay for employees without health coverage.

 “This is our seventh clinic for COVID,” said Meghan Curtis, Edenwald’s director of care management.
 “We’ve kind of got it down pat.”